ontologentic/ontologentic/README.md

-I realized the problem with the previous versions: they have the AI-smell.
-How is this?

 My name is Rob and I'm just beginning my journey building agentic AI systems.

 I have 10+ years experience in biological systems engineering for disease modeling and drug development.
 Recently I developed an automated youtube shorts engine in just a few hours using GPT5 & Gemini3 and since then, I've been hooked.
 I'm currently teaching myself everything about agentic AI architecture using an army of LLM personas.
 My newly spawned GitHub/documentation mentor informed me that I need to be documenting my progress, so here I am (it tried to write this README for me but I wouldn't let it).